Zeltta/QR-Connect-Integrations-Guide/README.md

 }
 ```

 4. You only need to make one change.
 Paste in your new API key into the top line to replace the `REPLACE_WITH_YOUR_API_KEY` bit.
+Keep the double quotes (") on each side.

 5. Save your script and run it to make sure it works.
 You will be asked for permission to run it, accept the permissions.